TinyTapeout/tinytapeout-mpw7/INFO.md

 ## Clock divider

-The set_clk_div input will capture what is set on the input pins and use this as a divider for an internal slow clock that can be provided to the first input bit.
+A rising edge on the set_clk_div input will capture what is set on the input pins and use this as a divider for an internal slow clock that can be provided to the first input bit.

 The slow clock is only enabled if the set_clk_div is set, and the resulting clock is connected to input0 and also output on the slow_clk pin.

 The slow clock is synced with the scan rate.
 A divider of 0 mean it toggles the input0 every scan.
 Divider of 1 toggles it every 2 cycles.
 So the resultant slow clock frequency is scan_rate / (2 * (N+1)).

+See the test_clock_div test in the [scan chain verification](verification.md).

+## Wait states

+This dictates how many wait cycle we insert in various state of the load process.
+We have a sane default, but also allow override externally.

+To override, set the wait amount on the inputs, set the driver_sel inputs both high, and then reset the chip.

+See the test_wait_state test in the [scan chain verification](verification.md).

 ## Pinout